 Spelt flour has a nutty flavor, is a good source of dietary fiber, protein, and vitamins and minerals.
 Flour substitution is quite easy with this type of flour.
 The worry is moisture.
 You might need to increase the amount of butter or oil depending on the recipe.

 Carbs are good and bad for us.
 We must try to consume healthy carbs as much as we can.
 The only way to make sure that we consume healthy doses of carbs is by making homemade pancakes.
 They are better than store-bought and do not take long to make.

-Adding buttermilk to spelt flour to make pancakes is the best way to go in my opinion.
+Adding buttermilk to the spelt flour to make pancakes is the best way to go in my opinion.
 Buttermilk Spelt Pancakes contain the fat from the buttermilk and additional fat from the melted butter.
-The recipe does contains melted and choosing a good brand makes a lot of difference.
+The recipe does contain melted and choosing a good brand makes a lot of difference.

 I think fluffy homemade pancakes need buttermilk.
-Buttermilk not only help with moisture but is also helps the flour stay light.
+Buttermilk not only helps with moisture but it also helps the flour stay light.

 The homemade pancakes recipe starts with mixing wet ingredients separately and dry ingredients separately.

 - Brown Sugar